Storing data in Webflow Cloud

 Once you’ve deployed your app with the declared bindings, you can view and manage your storage resources directly in the Webflow Cloud dashboard.

-Bindings tab in Webflow Cloud environment dashboard
+Storage tab in Webflow Cloud environment dashboard

 If you have an existing Webflow Cloud project, you may need to edit your project settings to enable storage